brunoborges/azure-docs/articles/virtual-machines/windows/classic/java-run-tomcat-app-server.md

 ms.author: robmcm

 ---
-# How to run a Java application server on a virtual machine created with the classic deployment model
+# How to run Apache Tomcat for Java web application on a virtual machine created with the classic deployment model
 > [!IMPORTANT]
 > Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../resource-manager-deployment-model.md).
 This article covers using the Classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
 For a Resource Manager template to deploy a webapp with Java 8 and Tomcat, see [here](https://azure.microsoft.com/documentation/templates/201-web-app-java-tomcat/).
 > [!INCLUDE [virtual-machines-common-classic-createportal](../../../../includes/virtual-machines-classic-portal.md)]